MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/platform-automation-devops.md

 ### DevOps

-A compound of development (Dev) and operations (Ops), DevOps is the union of people, processes and technology to continually provide value.
+A compound of development (dev) and operations (ops), DevOps is the union of people, processes and technology to continually provide value.
 This approach encourages a team collaboration approach that can create repeatable processes to help organizations operate efficiently and at scale.

 In the context of a cloud environment, DevOps processes will encourage the concepts of continuous integration and continuous deployment (CI/CD), which fosters a culture of refinement and improvement.

-The decisions your organization made when reviewing cloud operating models will directly influence how DevOps functions are implemented across technical teams with the capability for Infrastructure as Code.
+The decisions your organization made when reviewing cloud operating models will directly influence how DevOps functions are implemented across technical teams with the capability for infrastructure as code.

 ### Platform automation

-Platform automation focusses on the tools and techniques that enable the streamlining of tasks that may once have been performed manually but using automation tools, such as Azure DevOps or Github.
+Platform automation focusses on the tools and techniques that enable the streamlining of tasks that may once have been performed manually but using automation tools, such as Azure DevOps or GitHub.

 By automating tasks, the effort to complete them reduces as well as the risk of human-error introducing issues resulting from the task.
 This automation then enables the tasks to be completed quicker and more often, supporting the concepts of (CI/CD).